 Through observing and responding to your baby’s smiles, frowns, coos and kicks with nurturing touch, you reinforce feelings of trust and respect.
 These feelings provide the foundation of your relationship for years to come.

 If you are a working parent, massage can compensate for separation by providing a special relaxing time for you and your baby.

 For fathers, the nurturing environment and close interaction of massage offers you a special opportunity to develop a deeper bond, parental confidence and handing skills.

 In situations where delayed bonding may occur (premature birth, caesarean delivery, medical complications, adoption, post-natal depression) Infant Massage provides the healing environment where you and your baby can re-establish your close relationship.

 At FGHG, our experienced Baby Massage Instructors will help you develop massage skills to soothe and nurture your baby and help you gain deeper understanding of your baby’s unique signals and needs.
 Instruction is available within the clinic or in the convenience of your own home.
 Group sessions also available.

 In need of a massage but finding it inconvenient to come into our practice?
-FGHG offers home visits as well as hospital visits for all massage services.
-Home visits are ideal for the post-natal period and also during late pregnancy.
+FGHG offers home visits as well as hospital visits for all post natal massage services during the first 6 weeks after giving birth.